25 Patio Decor Ideas for a Cozy Outdoor Space You’ll Love

 Lean Into Patterned Tiles Or Tile-Look Stencils

 Patterned tiles turn floors into art.
 Not ready for a reno?
 Tile-look stencils on concrete deliver huge impact on a budget.
+For that sun-drenched aesthetic carried through the whole garden, see our Mediterranean garden decor ideas.

 Materials